Responsibility for the supply chain and products

-We apply high environmental standards when constructing new buildings at our sites: a woodchip heating system burns the company's waste wood from pallets in a CO2-neutral manner on Kärcher's new site in Winnenden.
+We apply high environmental standards when constructing new buildings at our sites.
+A woodchip heating system burns the company's waste wood from pallets in a CO₂-neutral manner at Kärcher's new site in Winnenden.
 Electricity for the air-conditioning system is generated by a photovoltaic system on the roof of the new office building.
-This is having a major impact: by using renewable energies and extensive insulating measures, the buildings are 20 per cent below the limit values defined in the German Energy Saving Ordinance.
+This is having a major impact.
+By using renewable energies and extensive insulating measures, the buildings are 20 per cent below the limit values defined in the German Energy Saving Ordinance (Energiesparverordnung).

 Information on the disposal of old electronic devices